- How do I purchase additional quota for resources?

 The process by which quota consumption is measured is outlined in the documentation page on quotas.
 As outlined on that page, quota cost may include metadata overhead.
-You can review your data storage statistics in the Datastore Statistics tab of the Admin Console.
+You can review your data storage statistics in the Developers Console Datastore dashboard page.

 Why hasn't my payment shown up yet?

-It may take a few days for your payment to register in the Transaction History page of the admin console.
+It may take a few days for your payment to appear in the history tab on the Developers Console project billing settings page.